 Officers are elected for two year terms in election years.
 Vacancies are filled till the end of the current term period.
 New as of Jun 16, 2022.

 Secretary: Dave Erickson

 The standard time is the evening of the 3rd Thursday every month except for December, and state caucus month.
-Meetings officially run from 7pm to 8:30pm and are preceded by chair setup and informal conversation.
-Invited guests are informed of the chance to talk with some members before 7.
+Meetings officially run from 7pm to 8:30pm and, when in-person, are preceded by chair setup and informal conversation.
 Meetings are open to the public.
-Meetings are in:
+Meetings are via zoom until further notice,

 Find Out About CDTC-Hosted Events

 Announcements of upcoming meetings, and CDTC-hosted events are published in the Carlisle Mosquito on the Friday preceding the events, or two Fridays in advance if the Mosquito is missing a week.
 Upcoming CDTC events including the meetings are posted on our calendar.
 Activities of interest are described in the What's New column of our home page and on Facebook.

 The town committee's By-Laws are based on the "Sample By-Laws" provided by the state.
 The Sample By-Laws are the default By-Laws if a committee doesn't write its own.
 Since the CDTC's By-Laws omit some topics in the state's sample By-Laws, links to both are included here:

 Policies and Procedures

 This document is a beginning and will grow as we settle more questions over time.
 It covers only topics that are left to individual DTCs.

 How Members and Officers Are Elected